knix-microfunctions/knix/deploy/helm/microfunctions/README.md

 ## Installing the Chart

 Our helm chart by default installs container images from a [private registry](https://github.com/kubernetes-sigs/kubespray/tree/master/roles/kubernetes-apps/registry).
-To build the components and push images to a private registry at localhost:5000 (see kube forwarder), use the following commands:
+To build the components and push images to a private registry at localhost:5000 (use kube forwarder), use the following commands:
 ```
 [user@vm knix]# make -C Sandbox push
 [user@vm knix]# make -C ManagementService push